AtanasovAtanas/interactive-content/EN/04-Data-Types/02-Strings.md

 print(name)
 ```

-- When you run the example here you'll see `'str' object does not support item assignment` exception, which means that you can not **modify** a string.
+- When you run the example here you'll see `str object does not support item assignment` exception, which means that you can not **modify** a string.

-# String Interpolation
+## String Interpolation

 **Python 3.6+** added new string interpolation method called **literal string interpolation** and introduced a new literal prefix `f`.